 As a licensed customer representative (CR) you must be appointed by either a duly licensed and appointed general lines agent or a general lines insurance agency before you can conduct insurance business.
 The general lines agent who appoints you or your designated supervising agent is responsible for supervising your work and conduct while you conduct insurance business.
 You can only be appointed by one agent or agency at any one time.
 Be sure to follow up with your supervising general lines agent to ensure he or she has appointed you as required by law.
 You cannot appoint yourself.
 See 626.7353, Estatutos de la Florida

-With your CR appointment, you may take applications, give quotes, interpret policies, explain procedures, give insurance advice, solicit new customers at the agent’s office or by phone from that office, bind new or additional coverages and sign applications and binders in your own name.
+With your CR appointment, you may take applications, give quotes, interpret policies, explain procedures, give insurance advice, solicit new customers at the agent’s office or by phone from that office, bind new or additional coverages.
 These activities are limited to the lines and companies for which your supervising and appointing agent is licensed and appointed, or for which the agent is otherwise authorized to handle under exchange of business laws or joint underwriting association rules or contracts.
 All of the duties above must be conducted inside the office; you must work solely at the agent’s principal place of business.
 As an example, you may not leave the office and go to a car dealership to take an application from someone purchasing a car or go to someone’s home to take a homeowner’s insurance application.
 You can leave the office to perform clerical or administrative tasks such as taking a photo of a car for the agent or going to the post office.
 You must always identify yourself as customer representative working for your named supervising agent and must never make or give the impression that you are an agent.

 You may never handle, as a CR, life insurance matters unless you hold a life license.